 My classic Chicken Masala and Chicken Korma are the rich, full of spices curries I grew up on.

-But as I started traveling, I came across Japanese Beef Curry in Australia, Thai Curries almost everywhere now a days, and the South African Curry I learned from my husband.
+But as I started traveling, I came across Japanese Beef Curry in Australia, Thai Curries almost everywhere now a days, and the South African Curry I learned from Jason.

 And thanks to GyspyPlate, we really started exploring more curries like Sri Lankan Curry, Jamaican Curry, and now this Vietnamese curry.